 The students also develop the physical skills that are required in state teaching standards, and these activities help students toward the 60 minutes-a-day of active play with elevated heart rates that are recommended by the American Medical Association.

 The Trainers: Healthy Moves’ trainers are community fitness instructors who come from a range of physical activity backgrounds: certified and licensed fitness trainers and consultants, athletic trainers, retired PE teachers, former coaches or athletes, community recreation instructors, and University of Oregon students from the Human Physiology department.
 Trainers are recruited and screened by the Healthy Moves director and board members.
-Prospective trainers complete an application, interview for inclusion in the program, complete school district volunteer forms, pass the criminal background checks required by the schools, and meet with the Healthy Moves director and the teachers prior to the start of the seven-week program
+Prospective trainers complete an application, interview for inclusion in the program, complete school district volunteer forms, pass the criminal background checks required by the schools, and meet with the Healthy Moves director and the teachers prior to the start of the nine-week program

 Healthy Moves Trainer in Residence II